lalithakasavaraju/RM_Test/README.md

+Clone the repo and open in the IDE

 Run this project as a java application by selecting Run from 'Run' dropdown OR

-To run tests you need to install maven and git.
+To run as maven tests install maven and git.

 To run tests:
  $ mvn clean test